 2. Bright Insights

 Bright Insights is a solution designed specifically for eCommerce companies.
-With Bright Insights, you can gather large amounts of data quickly and easy with the power of AI.
+With Bright Insights, you can gather large amounts of data quickly and easily with the power of AI.
 For example, you can calculate your market share, which Bright Insights does by scraping product data from major eCommerce platforms, and finding all the data relevant to said products.
 Once the data is put together, it will return your market share for specific product categories.